Networks-Learning/hcml-seminar-2023/README.md

 ## Prerequisites

-TBA
+You are expected to be familiar with the fundamentals of Machine Learning.
+Only those students who have already passed one of the fundamental Machine Learning courses during the course of their master studies will be accepted to the seminar.
+We ask you to send us your transcripts when registering.

 ## Registration

-Send an email to xxx@mpi-sws.org with your name, matriculation number with CV and transcripts as attachments.
+Send an email to xxx@mpi-sws.org with your name, matriculation number and transcripts as attachments.

 There are a limited number of research topics available, so our registrations are also limited.
 The final list of accepted registrations will be posted here: